Richard Shuster, DMA

-Richard Shuster is a versatile pianist and a dedicated pedagogue and mentor to a diverse class of piano students majoring in piano performance, piano pedagogy, music therapy, music education and liberal arts/music.
+Richard Shuster is a versatile pianist and a dedicated pedagogue and mentor to a diverse class of piano students majoring in piano performance, piano pedagogy, music therapy, music education and liberal arts-music.
 His student-centered teaching integrates a natural approach to technique and focuses on injury prevention, sound/color production, and musical style.
-In addition to applied piano, Shuster teaches piano literature courses, accompanying, functional piano, and class piano.
+In addition to applied piano, Shuster teaches piano literature courses, chamber music, accompanying, and class piano.
 He also directs Hungarian Music, a 2-week study-abroad course in Budapest, Hungary.
-Shuster has been awarded a Fulbright Scholar Grant to teach piano literature courses at the Franz Liszt Academy of Music in Budapest, Hungary in 2019.
+Shuster was awarded a Fulbright Scholar Grant to teach piano literature courses at the Franz Liszt Academy of Music in Budapest, Hungary in 2019.

 Shuster is in demand as a guest teacher and adjudicator, and he is an active performer of a wide range of solo and chamber repertoire.
-He has performed the piano music of Gabriel Fauré extensively in the U.S. and abroad and was a featured performer at the Focus on Piano Literature: Gabriel Fauré conference at the University of North Carolina Greensboro in 2012.
+He has performed the piano music of Gabriel Fauré extensively in the U.S. and abroad and was a featured performer at the Focus on Piano Literature: Gabriel Fauré conference at the University of North Carolina Greensboro.

 “Last but hardly least, pianist Richard Shuster gave a presentation of the Nocturnes, playing six of them while significantly enhancing his listeners’ awareness and appreciation of the magic Fauré wrought in them across a 46-year period, starting around 1875.
 Stunning.” – John Lambert, Classical Voice of North Carolina

-Shuster’s most recent CD, Gabriel Fauré: The Complete Nocturnes was released in 2014 on the Fleur de Son label to great critical acclaim.
+Shuster’s most recent CD, Gabriel Fauré: The Complete Nocturnes was released on the Fleur de Son label to great critical acclaim.